-After 5 years of loyal service my hubby’s laptop has gone to the Great Gig(abyte) in the Sky…and just what does that have to do with thrifty man makes?
-Well, as the hubs cannot function without a computer – and he’s not allowed anywhere near mine – the money set aside for
+After 5 years of loyal service the dude’s laptop has gone to the Great Gig(abyte) in the Sky…and just what does that have to do with thrifty man makes?
+Well, as the guy cannot function without a computer – and he’s not allowed anywhere near mine – the money set aside for

 his mini-holiday-birthday-extravaganza went straight into a fancy-schmancy-new-computer.
 I was commanded not to spend any money on b-day gifts – he claimed his froufrou new laptop was more than enough – but come on…everyone needs prezzies to open their birthday!
 So, I sneakily created these beauties without spending a penny:

 8 completely free yet totally awesome gifts that actually brought a wee tear to his eye!